-"Designing your Workload" on page 77 "Editing objects from the Quick Open View" on page 79
+"Editing objects from the Quick Open View" on page 81

 Details view

 Use this view to create, display, and modify job streams, and to add jobs, run cycles, and dependencies to them.
 It shows the job stream with all the jobs it contains, associated dependencies, and run cycles.